 We owe it to ourselves and to our interlocutors to say loudly that we have seen alternative visions of humankind–indeed more than any academic discipline–and that we know that this one [neoliberal capitalism] may not be the most respectful of the planet we share, nor indeed the most accurate nor the most practical.
 We also owe it to ourselves to say that it is not the most beautiful or the most optimistic.
 (2003:139, in Global Transformations; see In Memoriam, Michel-Rolph Trouillot, 1949-2012)

 The issue is one of making sure anthropology has a honed message, identifies who needs to hear the message, and is speaking loudly enough.
-I am heartened by the recent efforts to brand and provide a vision for anthropology.
+I was heartened by the efforts to brand and provide a vision for anthropology.
 Although John Comaroff has a point for the internal health of the discipline that “what is most likely to assure the Future of Anthropology is that those who inhabit its Very Small Planet continue to argue with one another” (2010:533), anthropology cannot persist unless we engage with the rest of the planet.
 Loudly.

 I love anthropology because it’s interesting, but I stick with it because it’s important.